shunkakinoki/pitch/src/en/006-consumer-brand-tech/index.md

 ## MISSION

-Lower the Barrier for Indivisuals to Create Their Own Brands
+Lower the Barrier for Individuals to Create Their Own Brands

 ---